Certificate in Management Studies

 The Certificate in Management Studies program is well suited for you if you have considerable work experience or a qualification in a technical field and want to develop your management skills and possibly specialize in a business discipline.

 The certificate may be earned by building on the 15-credit Certificate in Business Skills or by completing 30 credits of coursework.

 What Can You Do With This Credential?

 Karen Andrews fast-tracked her path to the Certificate in Management Studies by transferring her past credit and completing the program in only eight months.
-She has also laddered the Certificate into TRU's Diploma in Management Studies program, which will directly relate to her past managerial work experience.
+She has also laddered her Certificate into the Diploma in Management Studies, which will directly relate to her past managerial work experience.

-Students should have a strong grounding in quantitative courses, including Math 11 (Principles), MATH 0523 or equivalent.
+A strong grounding in quantitative courses, including Math 11 (Principles), MATH 0523, or equivalent

 A minimum of 6 TRU credits (distance or on-campus)

-30 credits total, with a graduating GPA of 2.00 or higher over all courses required to complete this credential, as follows:
+30 credits total, with a GPA of 2.00 (a trade of C-) or higher in all courses required to complete this credential, as follows: